 While staying at St. Timothy’s, we provide a safe, welcoming home for approximately 35 guests.
 We donate food and supplies, prepare and serve meals, spend the night, wash linens, help with set-up, cleanup, supervise the playground, help with homework … and support in many other ways.

 We partner with other congregations to serve the visiting families.
-St. Timothy’s and Beth Chaim will be co-hosting the Winter Shelter at our Parish Hall on February 12 to the 23rd, 2018.
+St. Timothy’s and Beth Chaim will be co-hosting the Winter Shelter at our Parish Hall on February 12 to 26, 2018.
 Sign up to volunteer on our SignUp Genius website.

 Parish Liaison: Joann Oliver http://www.cccwinternights.org/